 - Relief from depression due to improved body image

-Corpus Christi clinical weight loss
+Corpus Christi clinical weight loss program

-Our weight loss surgery options
+Surgical weight loss options

 - Adjustable gastric band—an inflatable ring is placed around the top portion of the stomach, creating a tiny pouch that restricts food consumption.
 This restriction allows you to feel full faster.